terite/pull-to-master/README.md

-## What it is
+## What does this project do?

-This is a webhook for GitHub that only allows pull requests into master.
+This is a webhook that protects your master branch on GitHub from pushes.
+Only pull-requests will get into your master branch.

 Pushes to master are moved to a branch, then a pull request is automatically created.

 ## How to use it